-This should be done under a specific schedule of works (pre-clearing protocols & habitat hollow salvage/ relocation/reattachment) prepared by the Project Fauna Ecologist.
+This should be done under a specific schedule of works (pre-clearing protocols & habitat hollow salvage/ relocation/reattachment) prepared by the fauna ecologist as a deferred commencement condition.
 Fraser Ecological works with a contractor 'Treehouse Ecology' (Corey Mead) who specialises in these works (his CV is attached to the end of this document).

-Prior to the construction phase of the development, the proponent will be required to commission the services of a qualified and experienced Ecologist with a minimum tertiary degree in Science, Conservation, Biology, Ecology, Natural Resource Management, Environmental Science or Environmental Management.
+Prior to the construction phase of the development, the proponent may be required to commission the services of a qualified and experienced Ecologist with a minimum tertiary degree in Science, Conservation, Biology, Ecology, Natural Resource Management, Environmental Science or Environmental Management.

-The Project Fauna Ecologist must be licensed with a current Department of Primary Industries Animal Research Authority permit and New South Wales Scientific License issued under the BC Act.
+The Ecologist must be licensed with a current Department of Primary Industries Animal Research Authority permit and New South Wales Scientific License issued under the BC Act.

-Prior to the release of the Construction Certificate, the Project Fauna Ecologist will be commissioned to:
+If required by Council (as part of the conditions of consent), the Project Ecologist will be commissioned to:

-- specific schedule of works (pre-clearing protocols & habitat hollow salvage/ relocation/reattachment) - Undertake an extensive pre-clearing survey; delineating habitat-bearing trees and shrubs to be retained/removed; and - Supervise the clearance of trees and shrubs (native and exotic) in order to capture, treat and/or relocate any displaced fauna - Attempt to salvage and relocate hollows from trees approved for removal, and reattach them to trees within Management zone 2. - In the event that the existing hollows are not relocatable, then a minimum of five nest boxes shall be installed on site (3x microbat, 1 x possum, 1x Large Forest Owl boxes). - All of the above works shall be certified by Council's Natural Resources Unit once completed. - After the release of the Construction Certificate, the project fauna ecologist will undertake nest box monitoring for the five year duration of the VMP every six months and report these findings to Council's Natural Resources Unit
+- specific schedule of works (pre-clearing protocols & habitat hollow salvage/ relocation/reattachment) - Undertake an extensive pre-clearing survey; delineating habitat-bearing trees and shrubs to be retained/removed; and - Supervise the clearance of trees and shrubs (native and exotic) in order to capture, treat and/or relocate any displaced fauna

-Photographs of significant hollow bearing tree Number 52 Ideally it would be great if could be further explored to try and retain this tree in its current position
+Photographs of significant hollow bearing tree Number 52 \\\Ideally it would be great if could be further explored to try and retain this tree in its current position